IEC 60601 Safety Training Webinar

 Insulation diagrams show how there's the required 2 means of protection (MOP) from Hazardous voltages, and for F-type (floating) Applied Parts, at least 1 MOP for Mains voltage.
 Insulation diagrams define for each MOP, the insulation type, Working Voltage, and parameters, Creepage, Clearance, and Dielectric Strength.

 We'll look at the process for creating insulation diagrams: a) categorize touch surfaces, b) classify Applied Part, c) Risk Assess Clause 4.6 Patient touch protection (e.g. MOPP or MOOP), d) specify insulation and insulation parameters, and e) establish test plan for insulation.
 We'll follow this process to specify insulation diagrams and test plans for 3 medical equipment examples -- A home use thermometer, therapeutic heater, and ECG monitor.

-This module D will be presented in 3 Parts, over 3 sessions; 1 h + 3 h + 1 h.
+This module D will be presented in 2 Parts; 3 h + 1 h.

 E. Mechanical, Thermal, Fire, & Oxygen Rich Basic Safety

 For mechanical Hazards, we'll focus on the Hazardous Situation called the Trapping Zone.
 We'll look at Motion control, Stability, Braking, and Support.